 - 8.2 Will we need a legit prescription-strength post cycle therapy or on cycle therapy?

 - 10 References

-To make things worse, the most easily-absorbed prohormones have long been banned from the market, forcing users into questionable gray market areas to get what they want.
+To make things worse, the most easily-absorbed muscle-builders have long been banned from the market, forcing users into questionable gray market areas to get what they want.
 It doesn’t need to be this way, though.

 What’s the actual problem?
 A case of hydrophobia

 As you know, we’re mostly made of water, and water is critical to countless biological processes.
 Unfortunately, many of the supplement, drugs, and other ingredients are incredibly hydrophobic — “water-fearing”.
 These ingredients are repelled by water – you see this behavior anytime you try cleaning an oily pan with just water.

 Although humans are great at absorbing lipids, we’re terrible at absorbing various other compounds that repel water.
 And as you may have guessed, many of the ingredients we’re interested in lately are quite repulsive to water, and thus our digestive systems.

 This presents an opportunity though.
 Certain delivery systems can either bind to or “encapsulate” these hydrophobic compounds and make them far more friendly to our small intestines for delivery – much like a Trojan Horse.

 Delivery systems will yield two major benefits for us: